Overview

 New notes added during the check

-If no new exceptions were recorded, the section displays an empty-state message indicating that no new damages were found.
+If no new exceptions were recorded, the section reads "No items with new damages."

-💡SmartTip: An item appears in this section only if the exception was introduced during that check.
+💡SmartTip: An item appears in the Items with new exceptions section only if the exception was introduced during that check.
 Existing exceptions from earlier checks are not repeated.

 Checked Items